prakosodwika/company-capstone/README.md

 1. untuk pembacaan data current air weather 34 provinsi di indonesia dari weatherbit
 2. untuk pembacaan 3 data history dari weatherbit
 3. untuk pembacaan 3 data prediction dari model mesin learning

+## Cloud Computing

+Why we use Cloud ?
+- Low entry cost
+- Ability to scale on-demand
+- Go-to-market quicker
+- Focus on core business

+What we use ?
+- Cloud Service : Google Cloud Platform
+- Compute : App Engine, Cloud Run
+- VPC: asia-southeast1/a
+- DB : Cloud SQL
+- Repo : Github
+- Web Server : Flask

+## REST API
+We are using **NodeJS** with **Express** Framework and **CloudSQL** as our development technology stack and  This REST API is used to support our Android Application.